Yordan Alvarez Player Props: Astros vs. Yankees

-On Thursday, Yordan Alvarez (.765 slugging percentage in past 10 games, including four home runs) and the Houston Astros play the New York Yankees, whose starting pitcher will be Clarke Schmidt.
-First pitch is at 7:15 PM ET.
+The Houston Astros, including Yordan Alvarez and his .667 slugging percentage over his past 10 games, take on starter Luis Severino and the New York Yankees at Yankee Stadium, Friday at 7:05 PM ET.

-In his last appearance, he racked up two hits (going 2-for-4 with a double) against the Guardians.
+In his previous game he had a one-hit showing (1-for-3) against the Yankees.

 Yordan Alvarez Game Info & Props vs. the Yankees